5ahmnm2122/15CandyCatcher-dejan01/README.md

 ### Lessons learned:
 - learned how to use static variables and how to call them in other scripts
 - created methods which i called in OnClick Events
-- "try to group code instead of creating to many scripts"
+- "try to group code instead of creating too many scripts"

 Copyright by Dejan Klickovic